 Parking charge means a charge arising when a driver breaches the terms and conditions of parking on private land, agrees to a charge that is advertised in the parking contract; for example, for an overstay or trespasses by parking without permission.
 It does not mean the normal parking tariff fees for parking, which are outside the scope of the Code.
 Parking charge notice (PCN) means the document given to the driver (or sent to the vehicle keeper or hirer) by the car park owner or operator for breaching the parking contract, or for trespassing.
 Parking charge notices ask for payment of parking charges.
-Drivers will often call these notices 'parking tickets'.
+Drivers will often call these notices 'parking tickets', which is the term still used in Appendix C below for Scotland and Northern Ireland.